REAL ESTATE COMMISSION FEES & OTHER COSTS

 - a marketing and advertising plan

-The research and production of all this information up front should be provided at no cost to you.
+The research and production of all this information should be provided to you at no cost.

-- Some real estate agents will refund the cost of marketing from the commission paid on an unconditional sale
+- Some real estate agents will refund the cost of marketing from the real estate commission paid on an unconditional sale.

-- Some real estate agents might negotiate commission on a quick sale
+- Some real estate agents might negotiate with you for lower commission and fees on a quick sale that required less work.

-- Some real estate agents pay for 100% of marketing but be clear about exactly what it entails and whether it will be sufficient to get your property noticed
+- Some real estate agents pay for 100% of marketing but be clear about exactly what it entails and whether it will be sufficient to get your property sold - check the small print.

-You might find this article will help to negotiate commission and fees with a real estate agent.
+You might find this article will help you negotiate commission and fees with a real estate agent.

-Incorrect property appraisals and/or the unrealistic price expectations of vendors can ruin the sale, your relationship and the overall strategy to sell your property.
-Be sure that you and your agent are on the same page about price before you engage their services.
+Inaccurate property appraisals and/or the unrealistic price expectations of vendors can ruin the sale, your relationship with the agent and the overall strategy to sell your property.

 - If the agent's estimate in your appraisal seems too good to be true, it might be.